krshubham-1514/top-companies-career-pages/README.md

-# List of IT Companies Worldwide
+# List of Companies Worldwide

 This is a list of companies worldwide along with their career page URLs.